ShiftLeftSecurity/joern-sample-extension/README.md

 example, to access the network or file system.

 The Joern Git Extension is a minimal example of an extension.
-It reads a git history using a Java library and tags nodes of functions that have recently been modified.
+It reads a git history using a Java library and tags nodes of files that have recently been modified.
 The main purpose of this extension is to provide an example that shows how Joern extensions can be developed and tested in the IntelliJ IDE.
 The extension is written in Scala and makes use of the Java library jgit.